ifazk/chobi/README.md

 the same things but the command line interface might be a little different, and some more escaping might be needed.

+## Current feature deviations/shortcomings

+1. Chithi: I've decided not to handle clones when replicating datasets.
+Part of the reason is, I don't use clones myself.
+I haven't closed the door on clones, but for now we assume `--no-clone-handling`.
+2. Chithi: I've decided not to handle `--exclude-datasets` for now.

 # Why Rust?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have been a better option, which I also have some experience with.
 But I just happen